stitionai/devika/README.md

 6. Monitor Devika's progress, view generated code, and provide additional guidance or feedback as needed.
 7. Use the new Analysis Panel to run code reviews, security audits, performance analysis, and dependency checks.
 8. Generate tests and documentation using the enhanced tools.
+9. **Use the Web Code Editor** to manually edit files, create new files, and manage your project structure.
-9. Once Devika completes the task, review the generated code and project files.
+10. Once Devika completes the task, review the generated code and project files.
-10. Iterate and refine the project as desired by providing further instructions or modifications.
+11. Iterate and refine the project as desired by providing further instructions or modifications.

+### Web Code Editor Usage

+1. **Access the Editor**: Click on the "Code Editor" icon in the sidebar to open the web-based code editor.
+2. **File Management**: Use the file explorer on the left to navigate, create, delete, and rename files.
+3. **Multi-tab Editing**: Open multiple files in tabs for efficient development workflow.
+4. **Code Features**: Enjoy syntax highlighting, auto-completion, and error detection.
+5. **Save Changes**: Use Ctrl+S to save files or enable auto-save in settings.
+6. **Collaboration**: Work alongside Devika's AI-generated code with real-time updates.

 ## Configuration